Dr. Dimitris Tsalikis

 - HPC Europa: Financial support for research visit in CINECA Supercomputing Center Bologna, Italy (2007).

-- Reviewer for Soft Matter and Plasma Process and Polymers, Journal of Chemical Theory and Information, Polymers
+- Reviewer for Soft Matter, Plasma Process and Polymers, Journal of Chemical Theory and Information, Polymers

 - American Chemical Society, regular fellow

 - European Society of Rheology, regular fellow